tunapanda/swag-old/README.md

 # swag
-*swag* is the codename for skills that help people earn a higher income and achieve greater personal freedom through self-expression.
+*swag* is the codename for skills that help people earn a higher income and achieve greater personal freedom through unique self-expression.
 This is the software that helps people achieve more *swag*.

 ## The Origins of *swag*